 My father passed away in 2002 He was a musician.
 A trumpet player who had a few radio-hits in the 50’s.
 “Mr. Wonderful” was one of these.
-An instrumental called “So rare” from his discography I used in this piece also.
+Another instrumental from his discography called “So rare” was also used in this piece.
 A cousin had them digitized from the old (Triola) 45’s

 MR. WONDERFUL (by Jerry Bock, George David Weiss, and Larry Holofcener) – Why this feeling?
 Why this glow?
 Why the thrill when you say Hello?
 It’s a strange and tender magic you do.
 Mister Wonderful, that’s you.
 Why this trembling when you speak.
 Why this joy when you touch my cheek?
 I must tell you what my heart knows is true.
 Mister Wonderful, that’s you.
 And why this longing to know your charms.
 To spend forever here in your arms.
 Oh there’s much more I could say.
 But the words keep slipping away.
 And I’m left with one point of view.
 Mister Wonderful, that’s you.
 One more thing, then I’m through.
 Mister Wonderful.
 Mister Wonderful.
 Mister Wonderful, I love you!